 Use scientific reasoning to interpret psychological phenomena.
 Learn to design, conduct and interpret psychological research, and more.

-As a psychological science major, you’ll learn the rich history and philosophical assumptions behind today’s top psychological views.
-Apply your degree to the fields of social psychology, clinical psychology, counseling, law enforcement, teaching, business, medicine and more.
+As a psychological science major, you’ll learn how to apply theories and concepts of psychology professionally and personally and gain important skills in critical thinking and scientific inquiry.
+Apply your degree to the fields of social psychology, clinical psychology, neuropsychology, counseling, law enforcement, education, business, medicine, speech language pathology, physical or occupational therapy, and more.

 What will I do?